elefevre/lost-in-transation/README.md

 The output
 ----------
-A sample text file is provided at the root of the repository.
-For sake of simplicity, it has already be cleaned and normalized, so that all punctuation marks have been replaced with blank spaces, and all remaining words are in lower case.
+A sample text file (Pride and Prejudice, by Jane Austen, as made available by the [Project Gutenberg](http://www.gutenberg.org/ebooks/42671)) is provided at the root of the repository.
+For sake of simplicity, it has already been simplified and normalized, so that all punctuation marks have been replaced with blank spaces, and all remaining words are in lower case.
 Also, stop words have been removed.

 Here a possible output, based on the provided sample file.
 However, implementations should use whichever display makes most sense to the implementor.
 ```